Deep Space Gateway gets closer to approval

 Perhaps, most importantly, during the Tsukuba meeting, the ISS partners agreed that the so-called Near-Rectilinear Halo Orbit, NRHO, would be the best destination for the cis-lunar base, as a compromise between different missions desired by the agencies participating in the project.
 The issue was a sticking point, because the partners interested in exploration of the lunar surface preferred an orbit as close as 100 kilometers above the Moon, while NASA wanted much farther locations, more suitable for missions into deep space, including Mars.

-Shuttling the cis-lunar station periodically between a low lunar orbit and more distant cis-lunar regions was not seriously considered because the thermal control systems of the modules would require a considerable boost to counteract solar radiation reflected from the surface of the Moon when the low orbit.
+Shuttling the cis-lunar station periodically between a low lunar orbit and more distant cis-lunar regions was not seriously considered because the thermal control systems of the modules would require a significant boost to counteract solar radiation reflected from the surface of the Moon when the low orbit.
 (Interestingly, in November 2016, Sergei Krikalev, the Executive Director for Human Space flight at Roskosmos even suggested the creation of two outposts to satisfy both requirements.)
 Obviously, it was not a realistic proposition from the financial standpoint.

 In an effort to find a compromise between lunar and martian exploration, NASA suggested that its SLS rocket would be able to deliver the lunar lander to the NRHO orbit, from which it could make two-way journeys to the lunar surface.
 As of 2017, the Europeans, Canadians and Japanese agreed to consider both robotic and manned lunar landers, which would be based at the cis-lunar station in the NRHO, sources said.
 Later during 2017, Roskosmos also came close to adopt that position.